MH370 families say no new findings in investigation report

-KUALA LUMPUR (Reuters) - Families of passengers on board missing Malaysia Airlines flight MH370 said on Monday that an investigation report released to them had no new findings on the reason for the plane’s mysterious disappearance.
+KUALA LUMPUR, July 30 (Reuters) - Families of passengers on board missing Malaysia Airlines flight MH370 said on Monday that an investigation report released to them had no new findings on the reason for the plane’s mysterious disappearance.

 The report however highlighted mistakes and protocols and guidelines that were not followed, the families told reporters after a briefing on the report.